ppy/osu-wiki/news/2022-04-06-new-featured-artist-stonebank.md

 date: 2022-04-06 09:00:00 +0000
 ---

-In collaboration with electronic music’s leading independent record label, *Monstercat*, British producer **Stonebank** unveils a new chapter for our Featured Artist library!
+In collaboration with electronic music's leading independent record label, *Monstercat*, British producer **Stonebank** unveils a new chapter for our Featured Artist library!

 ![](https://assets.ppy.sh/artists/254/header.jpg)